brunoguedess/notebook/README.md

 # AngularJS
-This a notebook app (for learning) based on spa technologies:
+This is a notebook app (for learning) based on spa technologies:
 - Angular 1;
 - ...